AudioBible/KJV/README.md

 [![flat-earth-truth](images/flat-earth-truth.jpg)](https://www.youtube.com/watch?v=pNe1wWeaHOU&list=PLYI8318YYdkCsZ7dsYV01n6TZhXA6Wf9i&index=1)

+These guys have PHDs and stuff like that, if you need that kind of thing to convince you to hear them out!

 [Proof That Our World is Not a Moving Globe : Edward Hendrie](https://www.youtube.com/watch?v=pNe1wWeaHOU&list=PLYI8318YYdkCsZ7dsYV01n6TZhXA6Wf9i&index=1) [Playlist]

 [Flat Earth?
 Globe?
 WHAT DOES THE BIBLE SAY?](https://www.youtube.com/watch?v=LNhpNUJh5GY&list=PLYI8318YYdkCsZ7dsYV01n6TZhXA6Wf9i&index=3)